Kyphoplasty is used to treat painful compression fractures in the spine. In a compression fracture, all or part of a spine bone collapses.

 After the procedure:

-Patients who have kyphoplasty usually have less pain and a better quality of life after the surgery.
-They usually need fewer pain medicines, and can move better than before.
+People who have kyphoplasty often have less pain and a better quality of life after the surgery.
+They often need fewer pain medicines, and can move better than before.

 Wardlaw D, Cummings SR, Van Meirhaeghe J, et al. Efficacy and safety of balloon kyphoplasty compared with non-surgical care for vertebral compression fracture (FREE): a randomised controlled trial.
 Lancet.
 2009;373(9668):1016-24.